tkngch/bookmark-manager/README.md

 ## To do

-- Scoring feature, to predict how likely it is for a bookmark to be visited.
+- Publish a distribution as part of github workflows.
 - Tag recommendation, to predict which tags are more likely to be added to each bookmark.

 ## Won't do